Joy, beauty and Community

 87 Days of Vintage:

 Kyleigh challenged herself and peers to alter the clothes you already own or purchase only vintage clothing for 87 days to help break our collective dependence on disposable fashion.
-This fashion fast breaks our dependence on fast fashion, encouraging you to limit your purchases, discover the trove of wonderful second hand and vintage clothing and pour more love into the pieces you already own.
-Visit the page here 87 Days of Vintage
+By breaking our dependence on fast fashion we can limit our purchases, discover the trove of wonderful second hand and vintage clothing and pour more love into the pieces you already own to help ease the burden on Mother Earth. #87daysofvintage